Begin Again (film): Plot

-Gretta feels betrayed by Dave's heavily commercialized rendition of "Lost Stars" (a love ballad she had written and composed for him as a Christmas present), and believes the true meaning of the song has been lost.
+Gretta feels betrayed by Dave's heavily commercialized rendition of "Lost Stars" (a love ballad she had written and composed for him as a Christmas present) and believes the true meaning of the song has been lost.
 He tells her the audiences love the way he plays it, and that their energy fills the room.
 He believes that music is about sharing it with people, but Gretta insists it is not what she intended for that song.
 Nevertheless, Dave invites her to come and hear him play the song at the Gramercy Theatre that weekend so that she can see how his fans react to it.

-When the album is finished, Dan and Gretta meet again with Saul, who is very impressed with their collaboration.
+When Gretta's album is finished, she and Dan meet again with Saul, who is very impressed with their collaboration.
 She demands Saul give Dan his job back and her a bigger share in the deal.
 They leave without reaching an agreement, but Dan feels confident that Saul will eventually sign on Gretta.
-Later, after receiving a text message from Dave reminding her of his concert and much consideration, Gretta arrives at the venue just in time to watch Dave play her original arrangement of the song.
+Later, after receiving a text message from Dave reminding her of his concert.
+After much consideration, Gretta goes to the venue, arriving mid-performance.
+Standing onstage, Dave has not realised she is in the wings.
+Calling out to her, he tells the crowd that he's going to play "her arrangement" of Lost Stars and asks that, if she is around, please could she come up and sing and play, that there is a guitar there for her.

-Watching him play, Greta is initially happy to hear their song as she envisioned, but when the audience starts to cheer as it climaxes, she realizes that too much has changed.
+Watching him play, Gretta is initially happy to hear their song as she envisioned, but when the audience starts to cheer as it climaxes, she realizes that too much has changed.
 She leaves the concert and cycles through the city with a feeling of newfound hope and closure as a dejected Dave continues to perform.

-Afterwards, Gretta visits Dan at his apartment as he prepares to move back home, having made amends with his wife.
-She tells him that she does not want him to release her album, instead preferring to distribute it online for $1.
+Afterward, Gretta visits Dan at his apartment as he prepares to move back home, having made amends with his wife.
+She tells him she does not want him to release her album, instead preferring to distribute it online for $1.
 Although Dan returns to work with Saul, he agrees to let Gretta release the album online and helps her to promote the release.
 The next day, Saul jokingly fires Dan for promoting Gretta's album and informs him that it sold 10,000 copies on its first day of release.